abitofhelp/servicelib/signal/README.md

 - **More Flexible**: Allows for more customization of shutdown behavior

 Choose the `signal` package when you need more control over the shutdown process or when you have multiple independent resources to shut down concurrently.

+## Troubleshooting

+### Common Issues

+#### Issue 1

+Description of issue 1 and how to resolve it.

+#### Issue 2

+Description of issue 2 and how to resolve it.

+## Related Components

+- [Component 1](../signal1/README.md) - Description of how this signal relates to Component 1
+- [Component 2](../signal2/README.md) - Description of how this signal relates to Component 2

+## Contributing

+Contributions to this signal are welcome!
+Please see the [Contributing Guide](../CONTRIBUTING.md) for more information.

 ## License